Mosamorphing/WTF-React/10_More Hooks/readme.md

 }
 ```

-useMemo and another react hook we will get into in a moment are used to optimize performance in React applications by preventing unnecessary re-renders.
+In this example, we are making sure that we don't filteredData to be "recalculated" everytime, instead we want it to happen only when data and/or count changes.
+Whenever the data or count value changes, the useMemo hook re-calculates the filteredData and then updates the component. useMemo and useCallback (another react hook we will get into in a moment) are used to optimize performance in React applications by preventing unnecessary re-renders.
 For instance, useMemo memoizes the result of a calculation, meaning that it remembers the result of a function and only re-calculates it when the dependencies change.
 If a calculation is costly, using useMemo can significantly improve performance by avoiding redundant computations.

 # 3. useCallback